-The point is that WireGuard clients should be able to use not only main Internet interface (this is the only possible option for Windows Internet Connection Sharing), but “all available connections and honor existing routes”.
-So let’s setup the requirements.
+The point is that WireGuard clients should be able to use not only the main Internet interface (this is the only possible option for Windows Internet Connection Sharing), but “all available connections and honor existing routes”.
+So let’s set up the requirements.

 - Suggest some kind of Internet Connection Sharing alternative which would use all available connections and honor existing routes.

-I have started working on this project about a month ago and finally I can introduce it to public.
-Meanwhile I have it running on a couple of home machines with Windows 10 Pro and one VPS in Microsoft Azure cloud (Windows Server 2019 Core, 1vCPU + 1Gb).
-I have to note that the Linux kernel WireGuard implementation certainly wins in terms of performance, so if you familiar with Linux then it would be a better choice.
+I have started working on this project about a month ago, and finally, I can introduce it to the public.
+Meanwhile, I have it running on a couple of home machines with Windows 10 Pro and one VPS in Microsoft Azure cloud (Windows Server 2019 Core, 1vCPU + 1Gb).
+I have to note that the Linux kernel WireGuard implementation certainly wins in terms of performance, so if you’re familiar with Linux, then it would be a better choice.
 This solution is primarily targeted at an average Windows users and the most difficult thing about it is setting up the UDP port forwarding (on your home router or admin panel of VPS provider).

 In a nutshell, we-quick-config is just a simple automation tool written in Go.
 The background work is done by the Wiresock Service, which supports two operational modes: NAT and Proxy.

-The second is somewhat more interesting and this mode is enabled by default.
-All TCP/UDP connections are transparently redirected to local TCP/UDP proxies, which, on their own behalf, establish connections to network resources.
+The second is somewhat more interesting, and this mode is enabled by default.
+All TCP/UDP connections are transparently redirected to local TCP/UDP proxies, which, on their behalf, establish connections to network resources.
 Moreover, if the local system has HTTP/SOCKSv5 proxy system settings, then Wiresock Service will respectfully use these.
 It is worth to note that DNS service is an exception to this rule.
-By default, instead of original destination DNS requests are forwarded to locally available DNS servers to speed up the DNS resolution.
-If this behavior is not desired then you can use the special command line parameter
+By default, instead of the original destination, DNS requests are forwarded to locally available DNS servers to speed up the DNS resolution.
+If this behavior is not desired, then you can use the special command line parameter

 -dns followed by a list of preferred DNS servers.
-And finally if Windows machine has no DNS server configured and
+And finally, if a Windows machine has no DNS server configured and

 Thus, our requirements seem to have been completed.
-And if there will be an interest in this project, there is still a lot what I consider to add, for example:
+And if there will be an interest in this project, there is still a lot what I consider adding, for example: